How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Quality checks (same criteria, different deliverables)

-Proposals directly impact sales velocity.
-Slow proposal generation = delayed closes = revenue lag.
-When you cut proposal time from 2.5 hours to 35 minutes, you can respond to opportunities same-day instead of “I’ll get back to you next week.”
-That speed increases close rates 8-15% in most cases.
+Proposals beat other automations as the first target because they directly affect sales velocity.
+Slow proposal generation leads to delayed closes and revenue lag, while cutting proposal time from 2.5 hours to 35 minutes lets you respond to opportunities on the same day instead of saying “I’ll get back to you next week,” and that speed increases close rates by 8–15% in most cases.

 Days 6-10: Automation Design (4 hours)